Why Your Foam Roller Choice Matters More Than You Think

 Soft Density (Low Firmness)

 Best for: Beginners, sensitive muscles, post-injury recovery, older adultsThese rollers feel forgiving and gentle.
-If you've never foam rolled before or you're recovering from an injury, this is your entry point.
+If you've never foam rolled before or you're recovering , this is your entry point.
 Color-coded usually in white or light blue.

 > Expert Tip: Start soft, graduate firm.
 Your tissue tolerance builds over weeks, not days.